5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/displays.rst

 #.
 Cycle between autopilot navigation sources: ``NAV1``, ``NAV2``, ``TACAN`` (all three set in the ``RMU`` page of this same MFD) and ``FMS`` (route set in ``Autopilot -> Route manager``).
 The selected source and evental additional information will be displayed in blue text.
 This also controls the blue arrow's status.
 #.
 Navigation heading adjustment knob (+/- 1°).
 Only applicable if ``NAV1`` and/or ``NAV2`` do not have a valid navigation frequency set.

-Engine indicating and crew alerting system (EICAS)
+Engine Indicating and Crew Alerting System (EICAS)
 --------------------------------------------------

 .. image:: images/eicas.png